Data collection in an orchestrated environment

 Generally, a Netprobe and Collection Agent should be deployed to every node in a cluster.
 The recommended way to accomplish this is by deploying a DaemonSet, which Kubernetes ensures is running on each node.
 If some nodes are running applications that do not require monitoring, selectors can be used to exclude those nodes.

 To prevent this, we recommend running an additional standalone Netprobe for Orchestrated Environments instance that is not deployed as a DaemonSet but rather as a standard deployment with only a single replica.
-Refer to the Installation in an orchestrated environment for an example of how this can be configured.
+Refer to the for an example of how this can be configured.

 The Collection Agent ingests data as metrics, logs, or events.